5 Things to Purge During Spring Cleaning

-Trust me when I tell you that I would have enjoyed doing anything other than what I did this weekend-phase two of spring cleaning.
-Phase one was a couple weekends ago when I organized.
-Phase two was more intensive.
-I rolled up my sleeves and got down and dirty, purging my life of the things I really don’t need anymore.
+Trust me when I tell you that I would have enjoyed doing anything other than what I did this weekend which was phase two of spring cleaning.
+Phase one was a couple weekends ago when I organized, but phase two was more intensive.
+I rolled up my sleeves and got down and dirty, purging from my life of the things I really don’t need anymore.

 I’m really glad that my husband was there with me because I definitely needed some positive reinforcement that I was doing the right thing by getting rid of so much stuff.
 I’ve you’ve ever lived on the cheap or had to rebuild your life, then you know what I mean when I say that sometimes it’s really hard to let things go.